 About Me

 Hi!
-My name is Alex, I am a 5th year PhD student in Statistics at the University of Michigan, co-advised by Liza Levina and Ji Zhu.
+My name is Alex, I am a Postdoctoral Associate at the Department of Biostatsitcs at Yale School of Pubplic Health, where I am honored to be supervised by Professor Hongyu Zhao.
+I completed my Ph.D. in Statistics at the University of Michigan, where I worked with two best advisors Liza Levina and Ji Zhu.
 Previously, I did my undergrads in Mathematics at Higher School of Economics and masters in Computer Science at Skoltech, both in Moscow, Russia.

 My research lies broadly in statistical network analysis and is largely motivated by biomedical applications, mainly focusing on:

-• Developing general cross-validation and model selection methods for network- assisted regression
+- Developing general cross-validation and model selection methods for network-assisted prediction

 Here is my CV.